eclipse-sumo/sumo/docs/web/docs/Netedit/index.md

   - in 'Create Edge'-mode, allow moving the view without defining junctions
   - in 'Create Additional'-mode, allow moving the view without adding additionals
   - in 'POI-Poly'-mode, allow moving the view without adding POIs
+- <kbd>ALT</kbd>:
+  - in 'Inspect'-mode: <Button-Left\> inspects individual object instead of selection (when object is selected)
+  - in 'Inspect'-mode: <Button-Right\> opens a menu for selecting among all objects at the same location
 - <kbd>Enter</kbd>:
   - in 'Inspect'-mode: confirm attribute changes
   - in 'Connect'-mode: deselect current lane and save all changes